spacecatpixel/lokidocs/docs/Wallets/Addresses/IntegratedAddress.md

+title: Loki Documentation | Loki Integrated Addresses
+description: Loki and monero integrated addresses embed a payment ID.
+This allows you to identify what you are being paid for.
+Most cryptonote coins should now have integrated address, want to find out more information, please check out our Integrated address information.

 # Integrated Address

 Integrated addresses are ideal for accepting Loki in an automated fashion - like in online stores and exchanges.